ad-freiburg/natural-entity-types/README.md

 ## Setup

+Install the requirements (in a virtual environment) by running the following command:

+    pip3 install -r requirements.txt

+Run

+    python3 -m spacy download en_core_web_lg

-Generate the necessary data files by running the following command:
+Finally, generate the necessary data files by running the following command:

     make generate_all

 This will download Wikidata mappings using the [QLever](https://qlever.cs.uni-freiburg.de/wikidata) API, generate databases from them for quick access, and compute type properties from these Wikidata mappings which are used as features by the models.
 This can take a couple of hours.

+OR download the precomputed mappings by running (faster, but the mappings will not be as up-to-date):

+    make download_all

 ## Evaluation